agcdtmr/cfg_group_project/README.md

 ## Project Files Description
 - api.py - Where we call our api.
 - app.py - The main file that runs our website.
-- auth.py -
+- auth.py - Stores the user id as a cookie
-- config.py -
+- config.py - Database connection information and secret Key for Flask session
-- views.py
+- views.py - Creating the views for the webpage
--
+- connection.py - Where we connect our sql database to our python server.
+- users.py - Where we retrieve data from our users.

 **Some other supporting files**
+- jobengine.html - Where user may choose to find all jobs or filtered jobs
+- jobresults.html - Shows the list of all jobs
+- jobsearch.html - Displays our form for filtering jobs
+- search-results.html - Shows the list of filtered jobs
+- login.html - Displays our form for logging in
-- connection.py - where we connect our sql database to our python server.
+- main.html - The main file for our html head and body and where we connect our css styling
+- profile.html - Shows the profile page of the users once logged in
-- users.py - Where we retrieve data from our users.
+- signup.html - Displays our form for signing up

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/rainbow.png)